ChrisMantegna/Lab_Notebook/README.md

 ## January 2023

 ---
+### January 22

+Spent today reviewing both the Innovation Grant and the Hall Grant proposals.
+I was able to secure Sea Potential as a second community partner for the Innovation Grant and set a meeting with them for Tuesday morning to go over their contribution ideas to the grant.
+I wrapped up the grant edits and prepared to submit the Hall.
+I started reading through the first two papers for my teaching course and went to work on some writing/ lesson planning for my summer program.
+After a quick check-in with Steven i submitted the Hall and wrapped up the day planning for the week.

+---
+### January 21

+At the wee hours of the morning I got the Hall draft over to Steven.
+I checked in around lunchtime to see only minor edits and kept going about my Satuday errands and household tasks.

+---
+### January 20

+Started the day with my FAB accountability group, continued onto the lab-wide lunch with the prosepective grad students, followed that up with an informal metoring moment with a freshman marine biology student, and wrapped up working hours in the lab office working with Zach to come up with a module for my summer program.
+We're trying to work in some remote sensing/ drone mapping/ GIS stuff.
+This will be awesome!
+I wrapped up the day by getting the Hall draft finished and to Steven at a ridiculous hour that technically qualifies for 1/21/23.

+---
+### January 19

+Spent the day in the lab office after wrapping up some HFS tasks.
+Spent lunch with Zach, Olivia, and Matt (at the end).
+Went on to meet with Marco Hatch for a 30 minute 1v1.
+We spent time talking about what he's reading, how to integrate identity into work without burning out, and what the future of shellfish fisheries may look like.
+Following that, Zach and I were able to meet with prospective Roberts Lab students to chat informally and answer any of their questions, I believe a few of them would make a great match for the lab.
+I wrapped up the day by attending the Bevans Seminar with Marco Hatch as the speaker, it was interesting and thought provoking - especially when thinking about the 'boundary spanners' in our lives and work.

+---
 ### January 18

 Finally wrapped up the Innovation grant draft.
 Finished my readings for BIOL 505, and put down the deposit for my next diving trip.
 Enough for today.